mamift/AutoHistory/README.md

 # Use Custom AutoHistory Entity
-You can use a custom auto history entity by extending the Microsoft.EntityFrameworkCore.AutoHistory class.
+You can use a custom auto history entity by extending the mamift.EfCore5.AutoHistory class.

 ```csharp
 class CustomAutoHistory : AutoHistory